WhaleJ84/librenms_handler/README.md

 ```

 The output is exactly the same as if you were using Curl to make the requests.

+Should you wish to use any other endpoint, the situation would be the same: `from librenms_handler.endpoint import Endpoint`

 ## Environment variables